New bounds and efficient algorithm for sparse difference resultant: Main results

 Step 2.
 The complexity of this step can be ignored.

 Step 3.
 This step is to find the super essential system of $\P$.
-Consider the worst case which means the super essential system only contains two polynomials, thus we need $(n-1)$ loops from $(n+1)$ to 2.
-In the $k$-th loop, one need compute rank of the matrix with size $(n+1-k)\times n$ one time, then, by Lemma~\ref{lm-rank}, the total computational cost of this step is $\sum_{k=0}^{n-1}[(n+1-k)^2 n]=O(n^3).$
+Consider the worst case which means the super essential system only contains two polynomials.
+Thus we need $(n-1)$ loops from $(n+1)$ to 2.
+In the $k$-th loop, one need to compute the rank of a matrix with size $(n+1-k)\times n$.
+Then, by Lemma~\ref{lm-rank}, the { arithmetic} computational cost of this step is $\sum_{k=0}^{n-1}[(n+1-k)^2 n]=O(n^3)$ { with error probability $\epsilon_2$}.

 Step $4$.
-By \cite{moenck1973}, it needs at most $O(d(log d)^2)$ steps to compute the gcd of two polynomials in $\mathbb{Z}[x]$, so the complexity of computing the gcd of $F \in \mathbb{Z}[x]$ is bounded by $(m-1)d(log d)^2$.
-By \cite{jacobi-number}, using Jacobi's algorithm, the computational complexity of Jacobi number is bounded by $O(n^3)$.
+By \citep{moenck-1973}, it needs at most $O( d(\log d)^2)$ steps to compute the gcd of two polynomials in $\mathbb{Z}[x]$, so the { arithmetic} complexity of computing the gcd of $F \in \mathbb{Z}[x]$ is bounded by $(m-1)d(\log d)^2$.
+By \citep{jacobi-number}, using Jacobi's algorithm, the { arithmetic} complexity of Jacobi number is bounded by $O(n^3)$.

 Step 5.
 The fifth step is to look for the algebraic essential system with minimal ranking $\mathcal {P}$, which is similar to the third step except for the big size algebraic symbolic support matrix.
 And one need to compute the rank of $\mathcal{D}_{\mathbb{\widehat{P}}}$ and the sub-matrix of the symbolic matrix of $\widehat{P}_e$.